stuartellis/multiform/README.md

 - Complete support for CI/CD.
 - Add guards in Make for undefined PROJECT_DIR, STACK_NAME or ENVIRONMENT variables.
+- Add target to generate directory structure for terraform1/
+- Add target to generate a stack in terraform1/, copying content from terraform1/stacks/definitions/template/ if present
 - Add self-update target for stacktools files, to enable refreshes
 - Define standard path structure for Parameter Store.
 - Provide guidance on handling of secrets.